keithrbennett/rexe/README.md

 ----

-Here is Rexe's help text as of the time of this writing:
+Here is rexe's help text as of the time of this writing:

 ```
 rexe -- Ruby Command Line Executor/Filter -- v0.15.1 -- https://github.com/keithrbennett/rexe